alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-build-compute-vm-image.md

 ### Changing the version of a package

-If you want to update the version of one of the packages we install from a `.deb` file (eg. `dbeaver` ), you will need to edit `deployment/dsvm_images/cloud-init`
+If you want to update the version of one of the packages we install from a `.deb` file (eg. `RStudio`), you will need to edit `deployment/dsvm_images/cloud_init/cloud-init-buildimage-ubuntu.yaml`

 + Find the appropriate `/installation/<package name>.debinfo` section under the `write_files:` key
 + Update the version number and the `sha256` hash for the file
 + Check that the file naming structure still matches the format described in this `.debinfo` file

-## :gift: 3.
-Provision a VM with all configured software
+## :construction_worker: 3.
+Build a release candidate

 In order to provision a candidate VM you will need to do the following: